 When people think of the smartest professions, they probably don’t think of salespeople.
 Scientists, doctors, economists, mathematicians, software entrepreneurs, that’s who most people think of.
 But contrary to popular belief, there are plenty of highly intelligent salespeople out there.
 Many of them even have advanced degrees and moved into sales from another profession.
 And that’s not to mention emotional intelligence, which many of the best salespeople have in droves.

 Smart salespeople tend to be able to control one aspect of their intellect: the propensity to overthink situations.
 Many salespeople cost themselves opportunities and deals because they needlessly complicate an otherwise uncomplicated situation.
 But smart salespeople also know what to say and what not to say, knowledge that benefits them tremendously.
 Taking that into account, here are seven things that only the smartest salespeople say:

-The smartest salespeople also use Spiro’s sales automation CRM!
+The smartest salespeople also use Spiro’s Proactive Relationship Management platform!

 1. “I have to prepare for this”